 "A little power...power!...now don't climb... a little right for line-up...."

-In February of 1969, I eagerly made the drive from Meridian south, back to Pensacola and VT-4.
+In February of 1969, I eagerly made the drive from Naval Air Station Meridian, Mississippi south and back to NAS Pensacola and VT-4.
 This time, for several weeks, I would learn air-to-air gunnery, and more importantly, I would carrier qualify in the T-2B aboard the USS Lexington.